thraxsol/TEST/README.md

   <img src="https://img.shields.io/badge/STYLE-gradient-111827?style=for-the-badge" />
 </p>

-A lightweight, animated SVG that runs directly in the README via the raw GitHub URL.
+A few lightweight, animated SVGs that run directly in the README via the raw GitHub URL.
 The image above is served from the repository at `assets/snake.svg` and animates using SMIL/CSS when GitHub loads the raw SVG.

 ---

 ### How it works

-- The README references the **raw** SVG URL so GitHub serves the file directly and preserves the animation.
+- The README references the **raw** SVG URL, so GitHub serves the file directly and preserves the animation.
 - The SVG file must be **committed** to the branch you reference (here: `main` → `assets/snake.svg`).
 - Use the `<img>` tag with the raw URL to control display size (`width` or `height`).